-- To combat terrorist financing threats, FinCEN has developed more than 25 business rules designed to identify and disrupt terrorist organizations' revenue streams and target their financial support networks.
-The rules generate more than 3,800 leads per month that FinCEN disseminates to the law enforcement, intelligence, and FIU communities via expedited "Flash Reports."
-Flash Reports are designed to provide critical financial intelligence to FinCEN's stakeholders on a timely basis.
-Since the inception of the Flash Reporting program in late 2014, FinCEN has disseminated more than 3,700 terrorism-related Flash Reports.
-Feedback on these reports has been extremely positive, with stakeholders noting that the reports helped corroborate information related to investigations, provided new leads, and assisted investigators in identifying targets. - FinCEN has implemented a series of cybercrime-related business rules to address emerging cyber threats and identify potential vulnerabilities to financial institutions.
+- FinCEN has implemented a series of cybercrime-related business rules and continues to address emerging cyber threats and identify potential vulnerabilities to financial institutions.
 FinCEN leverages business rules to actively monitor the volume of reported cyber threats, evaluate the potential risk these threats pose to financial institutions, and identify opportunities to increase threat preparedness.
 FinCEN has successfully leveraged cyber-related rules to track cyber criminals and develop financial intelligence products for law enforcement, identify the use of specialized malware associated with large-scale breaches and targeted attacks on payment systems, as well as review reporting of malware signatures and cyber intrusions affecting financial institutions. - To proactively combat significant money laundering and terrorist financing threats, FinCEN has implemented a series of algorithms designed to identify those filers that have the largest volume of Suspicious Activity Report (SAR) filings (both in number of filings and/or suspicious activity amounts) that have not already been identified by law enforcement.
-The algorithms are designed to aggregate data on individuals and businesses, found in the BSA information submitted to FinCEN that identifies those who may be intentionally using aliases and identifiers to obfuscate their identities.
+The algorithms are designed to aggregate data on individuals and businesses, found in the BSA information submitted to FinCEN that identifies those who may be using aliases and identifiers to obfuscate their identities.
 The algorithms have been instrumental in generating high priority leads for FinCEN's Intelligence Division.